 An escort service is available Monday through Friday evenings (after 5:00 pm) to the students, faculty, and staff of Lassen Community College.
-A request may be made to the Maintenance and Operations Manager by calling 530-310-0489.
+A request may be made to the Director of Facilities by calling 530-310-0489.
 One of our custodial staff will be assigned to escort staff, students or faculty to their desired on-campus destinations upon request.